 FREE (Feminists Raising Empowerment and Equality) feminist club on campus!

-Meets on Mondays at 5 p.m. in the Women’s Center in Horton Hall!
+Meets on Tuesdays at 4 p.m. in the Women’s Center in Horton Hall!

 Say No More!